 - a.
-After consultation with the FAA, the Managing Director of the Airport may order the emergency closure of the Airport, or any portion thereof, on account of emergency security, health or safety conditions, catastrophe or disaster, unusually congested or extreme weather conditions, or government orders. - b.
-When the federal government declares an alert on the National Terrorism Advisory System issued by the United States Department of Homeland Security with regard to security conditions for operations at the Airport, the Airport Operations Director or designee may suspend First Amendment activities in their entirety or limit the size and scope of such activities and/or designate a location for the posting of written information as an alternate means of disseminating the information covered by the permit request.
-The Airport Operations Director or designee will take into account the totality of circumstances relating to security, including the availability of security resources at the Airport in light of increased demands and requirements by the federal government.
+After consultation with the FAA, the Airport Director or designee may order the emergency closure of the Airport, or any portion thereof, on account of emergency security, health or safety conditions, catastrophe or disaster, unusually congested or extreme weather conditions, or government orders. - b.
+When the federal government declares an alert or advisory issued by the United States Department of Homeland Security with regard to security conditions for operations at the Airport, the Director, Operations or designee may suspend First Amendment Activities or Labor Related Meeting as described in Section F.6.e in their entirety or limit the size and scope of such activities and/or designate a location for the posting of written information as an alternate means of disseminating the information covered by the permit or Labor Related Meeting request.
+The Director, Airport Operations or designee will take into account the totality of circumstances relating to security, including the availability of security resources at the Airport in light of increased demands and requirements by the federal government. - c.
+The Director, Airport Operations or designee may temporarily suspend and/or relocate First Amendment Activities and Labor Related Meeting for reasonable operational needs of the Airport, including those events set forth in Section F.9.a.
+In the event of suspension and/or relocation, the Director, Airport Operations or designee will consult with the permit holder/applicant or meeting sponsor in good faith to reasonably accommodate the activity in a different location or time.